-Two options were considered that may have formed an Alternative to Proposed Modification P138.
+Two options were considered that may have formed an Alternative Modification to Proposed Modification P138.
 Both options considered a different definition of the Demand Control Offer Price, namely a zero price or the Market Index Price.
 Neither of these options were progressed.
 It was believed that setting the Demand Control Offer Price to zero would not better facilitate the Applicable BSC Objectives compared to the Proposed Modification as it would result in greater imbalance payments to Parties affected by the Demand Control.
-It was also believed that setting the Demand Control Offer Price to the Market Index Price may provide compensation for the Demand Control but would not provide a strong price signal during periods of system stress.
-The options for an Alternate Modification are explored in the P138 Assessment Report (P138AR, reference 3) and so are not discussed further in this Modification Report.
+It was also believed that setting the Demand

+Control Offer Price to the Market Index Price may provide compensation for the Demand Control but would not provide a strong price signal during periods of system stress.
+The options for an Alternative Modification are explored further in the P138 Assessment Report (P138AR, reference 3).